DataDog/integrations-extras/hikaricp/README.md

 ### Events

-hikaricp does not include any events.
+HikariCP does not include any events.

 ## Troubleshooting